 At Affinity Bridge, we worked on a major redesign of creativecommons.org.
 I was able to contribute a small but meaningful detail: an interactive stream of Creative Commons-licensed work which appears at the bottom of certain pages.
 We designed this component to be lightweight, ready to show hundreds of different creations in an expressive and inviting way.

 Continue reading “Creative Commons”

 Affinity Bridge was hired to migrate thesimonsfoundation.ca to Drupal 8, along with a light redesign.
 I implemented the new site’s frontend as a custom theme.
-I enjoyed the opportunity to learn more about Drupal 8, and to take a leading role building the frontend for a large website with many years of content.
+I enjoyed the opportunity to learn more about Drupal 8, and to take a leading role building the frontend for an active website with a deep library of content.

 Continue reading “The Simons Foundation”